MiguelBG12/holbertonschool-low_level_programming/makefiles/README.md

-This project is about makefile
+This project is about Makefiles